 That one always trips me up.
 Conference follow-up.

 And an abbreviation for this one is going to be C O N connect.

 Let’s take a look at that warning label again.

-Con is letting me know that I already have a duplicate there, possibility.
+Con is letting me know that I already have a duplicate there, possibly.

-So we want to make sure – or conflicting ones – we want to make sure that we complete this abbreviation.
+So we want to make sure – no conflicting ones – we want to make sure that we complete this abbreviation.

 Perfect.
 Conconnect is our abbreviation.